-In the "m-commerce" context presently discussed, the widespread use of the "place of business" concept deprives the location at which individual mobile communications are conducted of much of its relevance, as only the usual location of a party is used as a connecting factor.
-This tendency is welcome as the usual party location is easier to identify and avoids giving legal relevance to locations with which an electronic communication has a merely fleeting connection ().
-It furthermore accords with a modern trend towards disregarding the place of contracting: As Professor Honnold wrote, it was "the elusive and insubstantial nature of the place of contracting [which] led UNCITRAL to delete provisions in Article 1(1) of ULIS that made aspects of the making of the contract relevant in determining whether a sale was international" ().
+In the 'm-commerce' context currently being discussed, the widespread use of the 'place of business' concept deprives the location at which individual mobile communications are conducted of much of its relevance, as only the usual location of a party is used as a connecting factor.
+This tendency is to be welcomed, as the usual party location is easier to identify and avoids giving legal relevance to locations with which an electronic communication has a merely fleeting connection (Hettenbach 2008: 196).
+It furthermore accords with a modern trend towards disregarding the place of contracting: as Professor Honnold wrote (1999: 33), it was 'the elusive and insubstantial nature of the place of contracting [which] led UNCITRAL to delete provisions in article 1(1) of [the] ULIS that made aspects of the making of the contract relevant in determining whether a sale was international'.